uploadcare/react-widget/README.md

 * [Basic usage example on CodeSandbox][sandbox-props]
 * [Gatsby basic usage example on CodeSandbox][sandbox-gatsby]

-To use the component, you should have an **API key** from Uploadcare.
+To use this component, get an **API key** from your Uploadcare project.

-Uploadcare account is free and gives access to serverless file uploads, transformations, CDN delivery, and APIs.
-After [sign up][uc-sign-up], you land on the Dashboard where you manage projects.
-Projects are identified by their *public keys*: replace `YOUR_PUBLIC_KEY` with your project’s Public API Key and you are all set.
+Uploadcare account provides services for file uploads, transformations, CDN delivery, as well as APIs.
+After [signing up][uc-sign-up], you'll see Dashboard where you can manage projects.
+Each Project is identified by its *public key*.
+Replace `YOUR_PUBLIC_KEY` with your project’s Public API Key and you are all set.

 You can refer to our [integration guide][react-guide] for more details.